Bima42/docstral/server/README.md

 The entrypoint script waits for Postgres to be ready, runs Alembic migrations if needed, and executes the idempotent seed script before handing off to Uvicorn.

-Once running, you can login the demo user with token `test`.

 **Environment variables** are loaded from `.env` in the project root.
 Please, note the following:

 - `DOCSTRAL_MISTRAL_API_KEY`: your Mistral API key